typemill/typemill/content/0_typemill/03-features.md

 This is what you can **do with TYPEMILL**:

-- Setup your website with an easy setup form.
-- Create your website content with simple folders and files (markdown).
+- Create a website content with simple folders and files (markdown).
-- Choose a static startpage for your website (optional).
-- Change the theme (design).
+- Use an author panel to configure your site, choose themes and activate plugins.
 - Create your own theme with HTML, CSS and Twig (a template language for PHP).
+- Create your own plugins.

 This is, what **TYPEMILL does** for you: